avancayetano/clingine/README.md

 ## TO DO:
 * More shapes
 * Windows os compatibility using Unicurses
-* Add double buffer mode
-* Handle errors
-* Key listener
 * Image properties
+* Use time delta in rendering/updating
+* Double buffer mode
+* Docs!
-* Multiline Label
+* Publish

 ### DOING:
-* Multiline Label
+* Key listerner